bjorntrondsen/rails_exception_handler/README.markdown

 ```

 When turned on the following exceptions will no longer be stored unless a user is logged in: ActionController::RoutingError, AbstractController::ActionNotFound, ActiveRecord::RecordNotFound
+Note: This filter depends on config.store_user_info to figure out how to get access to the current_user object.
+This will be cleaned up in a future release.

 ### :no_referer_404s